-Through over-diversification, the average price process will tend to behave as the average price of the selected stocks which in turn will tend to behave as the average market price.
+Through over-diversification, the average price process will tend to behave as the average price of the selected stocks which in turn will tend to behave like the average market price.
 Therefore, it is not necessarily only in the price process that one should seek higher returns; but in the combination of price and volume with the greatest impact originating from the volume side of the equation: the trading strategy itself.
 Optimal position sizing over all the selected stocks in the portfolio over the whole investment period then becomes the cornerstone of finding an optimal portfolio all within the boundaries of the limiting constraints as cited above.

 1 Introduction to the Mathematics of Financial Markets.